lixpaulian/stm32f7-uart/README.md

 This is a µOS++ UART driver for the STM32F7xx family of controllers.

 The driver is functional, but there is still much work to do.
 Still missing (and the list is probably incomplete):
-* Error handling (parity, framing, etc.)
 * Further implementation of serial port control through `struct termios` related functions (`tcgetattr` and `tcsetattr`) and `fcntl`
 * Software handshaking protocol (XON/XOFF)
 * DCD signal handling (and perhaps modem signals handling too?)
 * CTS/DTR support
 * RS-485 support

 The POSIX approach to configure a serial port is through the `struct termios` and its related API.
 Unfortunately, the standard newlib for embeded development does not include it.
 The good news is that Liviu plans to support `termios` and friends in an upcoming version of the µOS++.
 Until then there is a `termios.h` header file included with the driver.
 The lack of newlib support means that you cannot call `tcgetattr` and `tcsetattr` library functions.
-However, you can access these functions directly from the driver (see the test example).
+However, you can still access these functions directly from the driver (see the test example).

 ## Version
-* 0.4 (2 July 2017)
+* 0.5 (23 July 2017)

 ## License
 * MIT